spiritual counseling

 In-Person & Telehealth

-My practice is primarily in-person in Burlington, Vermont, grounded in the belief that nervous systems co-regulate most effectively through shared physical presence.
-Telehealth is available when clinically appropriate or for accessibility for folks out of state or out of the country.
+My practice is primarily in-person in Burlington, Vermont, grounded in the belief that nervous systems co-regulate most effectively through shared physical presence — and that this work, in particular, tends to deepen through it.
+Telehealth is available when clinically appropriate or for accessibility.

 Interested in Exploring This Work?

-If spiritual counseling feels aligned, I invite you to begin with my:
+If spiritual counseling feels aligned with where you are, I invite you to begin with my:

 Exploring Fit — Initial Inquiry Form